Discover Quito, the capital of Ecuador, and go island hopping to the famous Galapagos Islands, where stunning scenery and unique wildlife await you.

 You can also choose to purchase a boat trip to one of the nearby uninhabited Galapagos islands, all of which offer amazing scenery and diverse wildlife.

-It’s time to say goodbye to Puerto Ayora, and new adventures await you on the neighbouring island of Isabela.
-The boat to Isabela departs from the pier in Puerto Ayora, which is a few minutes’ walk from your hotel.
-A guide will meet you at your hotel and accompany you to the boat.
-You will be required to carry your own luggage.
-The crossing takes around 2 hours.
+It’s time to bid farewell to Puerto Ayora, with new adventures awaiting on the neighbouring island of Isabela.
+The boat to Isabela departs from the pier in Puerto Ayora, just a short walk from your hotel.
+A guide will meet you at the hotel and accompany you to the boat.
+You will need to carry your own luggage.
+The boat journey takes about 2 hours.

-Isabela is the largest island in the Galapagos archipelago, covering an area of 4,640 km2.
-Only a couple of thousand inhabitants live on the island, however, and a truly relaxed island atmosphere reigns here.
-Isabela is where you will also find the highest point on the Galapagos Islands, the 1,707-metre-high Wolf Volcano.
+Isabela is the largest island in the Galapagos archipelago, covering 4,640 km².
+Despite this, it’s home to only a few thousand residents, offering a truly laid-back island vibe.
+Here, you can also find the highest point in the Galapagos, the Wolf Volcano, standing at 1,707 metres tall.

-Upon your arrival in Isabela, you will be required to pay a harbour tax of 10 USD (cash).
-You will be picked up at the pier and driven the short distance to the main town of Puerto Villamil, where you check into your hotel.
+Upon arrival in Isabela, there is a harbour fee of approximately 10 USD (cash) to be paid.
+You will be picked up at the pier and driven the short distance to your hotel in the main town of Puerto Villamil.

-You have the evening of your own to explore the cosy little harbour town, where the high street is sand and where you may spot lazy sea lions hogging the benches by the water.
+You have the evening free to explore the quaint harbour town, where the main street is made of sand and you might spot lazy sea lions lounging on the benches by the water.

 You spend the day on your own in Puerto Villamil.
 There are many fabulous beaches here where you can relax and swim.